Inviting Erotic Enquiry

-Experiential somatic training, workshops, and courses that explore the intersections of systemic violence and erotic liberation
+Somatic training, workshops and group processes that explore the intersection of systemic violence and erotic liberation

 Our threads.